 "My great-grandma is growing into a beautiful rose bush like she always wanted to."

 That's quite a testimonial, and it's just one of many for a Colorado company that is hoping to empower people to plant memorial trees and plants for their friends, family and even pets by redesigning the urn as a sustainable, biodegradable planting medium for a young seedling.
-Designed in conjunction with trained arborists, The Living Urn is already available through 250 funeral homes and has been getting press attention from the likes of Modern Farmer.
+Designed in conjunction with trained arborists, The Living Urn is already available through at least 250 funeral homes.

 The Living Urn is more than just a biodegradable container in which you put your loved one's remains.
 Consisting of an attractive outer bamboo canister that can be used to store or transport the ashes until burial, a biodegradable inner urn, a proprietary "ash neutralizing agent" (their website does not specify exactly what this is), a growth mix and aged wood chips.